 Responsiveness of the Activity Participation Outcome Measure in adult patients with Traumatic Brain Injury in an acute private neurological rehabilitation setting in South Africa

-Introduction: Acute neurological rehabilitation aims to reduce the burden of care of patients with traumatic brain injury (TBI) and
+Introduction: Acute neurological rehabilitation aims to reduce the burden of care of patients with traumatic brain injury (TBI)

-patient.
+well as the patient.
 Valid, reliable and responsive outcome measures are thus needed for accurate measurement of change.

-This study compared the responsiveness to change of the Functional Independence Measureâ„¢+ Functional Assessment Measure
+This study compared the responsiveness to change of the Functional Independence Measureâ„¢+ Functional Assessment

-rehabilitation phase in a private health care facility in South Africa.
+acute neurological rehabilitation phase in a private health care facility in South Africa.

 Method: A quantitative, prospective, longitudinal cohort design was used.
-A sample of 24 in-patients over 12 months was scored
+A sample of 24 in-patients over 12 months was

-for paired samples and the effect size from admission to discharge was calculated with the standardised response mean.
+dependent t-test for paired samples and the effect size from admission to discharge was calculated with the standardised response mean.

-Results: Both measures were responsive to change and tracked improvement in activity participation (APOM) and reduction of burden
+Results: Both measures were responsive to change and tracked improvement in activity participation (APOM) and reduction of

-of care (FIMâ„¢+FAM).
-No significant statistical difference was found between the responsiveness of the two measures however positive
+burden of care (FIMâ„¢+FAM).
+No significant statistical difference was found between the responsiveness of the two measures, however positive changes were reported in each individual patient.

-Conclusion: Although both measures are responsive to track change in TBI patients, the APOM includes more specific items that
+Conclusion: Although both measures are responsive to track change in TBI patients, the APOM includes more specific items

-the only one to use in an environment where there is a high physical burden of care in patients.
-However, the APOM could be used in
+difficult to be the only one to use in an environment where there is a high physical burden of care in patients.
+However, the

-conjunction with other impairment-based scales that target physical components.
-It is recommended that more occupational therapists
+APOM could be used in conjunction with other impairment-based scales that target physical components.
+It is recommended that more occupational therapists use the APOM with TBI populations.

 Key words: Activity participation outcome measure, Traumatic Brain Injuries, Acute neurological rehabilitation, responsiveness